laserattack/laserattack/README.md

 ## Hi 👋

 🤠 My name is serr/laserattack.
-I'm currently a cybersecurity major at university.
+I'm currently a cybersecurity major at university

 You can find me at: